2019 Gender Pay Gap Report

 These facts prompt us to redouble our efforts to eliminate the gap altogether.

 In order to do this, we are exploring new actions that will complement our existing initiatives.
 This includes reviewing the academic promotions process to identify any barriers to women being appointed to senior academic posts, increasing the pool of female applicants by conducting active searches and increasing the use of skill-based assessment in recruitment.

 In the past year we have also rolled out Unconscious Bias training for decision makers and introduced a gender de-coding tool in recruitment to avoid deterring women from applying for roles or promotion due to hidden bias in language.
 All members of the President’s and Provost’s Board have now undertaken training from a leading equality consultancy.

-We are determined to make Imperial a place where women and men can thrive at every level of the organisation.”
+We are united in our determination to make Imperial a place where women and men can thrive at every level of the organisation.